franklinchou/fp-in-scala/src/main/scala/monoid/README.md

 ## Monoids are one object categories

-A category is simply a directed graph.
+A category can be thought of as simply a directed graph.
 Nodes are called objects and directed edges are called arrows (or morphisms).
 A category consists of objects (`A`, `B`, `C`, etc.) and arrows between objects, (`A => B`, `A => C`, `B => C`, etc).
 Given any pair of arrows `f: B => C` and `g: A => B`, there exists a composite arrow `(f * g): A => C`.